FrangaL/kali-arm/README.md

 ### Building

 - These scripts are tested on Kali Linux x64 and x86 installations only _(We **recommend x64**)_
-- Make sure you run the `build-deps.sh` script before trying to build an image, as this installs all required dependencies
+- Make sure you run the `./common.d/build-deps.sh` script before trying to build an image, as this installs all required dependencies
 - You will need at **least 8GB of RAM or use SWAP file**

 An example workflow to build a _[Raspberry Pi 4](https://www.kali.org/docs/arm/raspberry-pi-4/) Kali Linux 2021.3 image_ would look like: